Ground Launched Small Diameter Bomb: Design

 Boeing and Saab Group conducted three successful GLSDB tests in February 2015.
-The system utilizes an existing weapon paired with a stockpiled rocket motor, while maintaining the loadout on a rocket artillery system.
 Unlike traditional artillery weapons, the GLSDB offers 360-degree coverage for high and low angles of attack, flying around terrain to hit targets on the back of mountains, or circling back around to a target behind the launch vehicle.
 The GLSDB has a range of 150 km, or can hit targets 70 km behind the launch vehicle.
+The weapon can be set to detonate above the ground or with a delay for deep penetration.